 One thing you’ll inevitably notice is a high price tag, even with off-the-shelf models, let alone custom or handmade configurations.
 Mechanical keyboards also tend to weigh more and have a thicker base than membrane ones.
 We already covered several options regarding the feel, sound, and response time.

-What we didn’t mention is how easier to clean they are.
+What we didn’t mention is how easy it is to clean they are.
 Most of them come with a keycap puller, and many are splashproof or waterproof.
-All types of a keyboard switch have a long lifespan, often between 50 million and 80 million keystrokes.
-The vast majority of mechanical keyboards come with anti-ghosting, a feature that lets them register multiple keystrokes simultaneously.
-Several higher-end models also offer a Full N-Key Rollover feature, capable of registering all keys pressed once.
+All types of keyboard switches have a long lifespan, often between 50 million and 80 million keystrokes.

 4. Wired keyboard

-Wired keyboards are among the types of a keyboard that use cables to connect with a device.
+Wired keyboards are among the types of a keyboard that use cables to connect to a device.
 But they transfer more than data from keypresses; keyboards also rely on this connection for power.
 Wired keyboards primarily come in these 2 forms:

 - PS/2 – One of the earliest wired keyboard ports, today scarcely used on low-end office PCs.
-It has 6 pins and is color-coded – purple for keyboards, green for mice.
+It has 6 pins and is color-coded – purple for keyboards, and green for mice.

 5. Wireless keyboard